SiddarthaKarri/RandomImageGen/README.md

 ## 🧾 About The Project

-A lightweight web application that displays a random image using the [Picsum API](https://picsum.photos), with a toggle for light/dark themes.
+A lightweight web application that displays a random image using the [Picsum API](https://picsum.photos), with a toggle for light/dark modes.

 ### Features